Accessibility and Serving Persons with Disabilities

 Persons with disabilities who are accompanied by a support person are welcome at all offices of The Career Foundation.

 We train our workers and volunteers on how to serve persons with disabilities who are accompanied by a support person.

 Service animals including but not limited to hearing dogs, guide dogs, and other certified service animals are permitted entry to all of The Career Foundation’s offices.

 We train our workers and volunteers on how to serve persons with disabilities who utilize service animals.

 The Career Foundation will ensure that its service areas provide appropriate notice in the event of a planned or unexpected disruption to the facilities or services used by persons with disabilities.
 Such notices will include the disruption’s anticipated duration, the reason for the disruption, and whenever possible, alternative facilities and services that can be accessed.

-The Career Foundation will ensure that all of its workers and volunteers, who provide services to the public, are provided with appropriate training.
+The Career Foundation ensures that all its workers and volunteers who provide services to the public receive appropriate training.

 The training will include:

 - The purposes of the Accessibility for Ontarians with Disabilities Act